tomasnorth/blt/README.md

 stick any problems into the issues tab <3

 information
-current browser support: chromium-based browsers
+current browser support: chromium-based browsers (tested with chrome and brave)
 features: tells the time, tells the date, lets you search with duckduckgo

 other awesome tab projects: